How Gnats, no-see-ums, and mosquitoes find you

 🧬 Why Bugs Are Drawn to You

-Even subtle things like lactic acid in sweat or the microbes on your skin can attract biting insects.
-That’s why some people get swarmed more than others—it’s a real, biological hunt.
-Gnats and mosquitoes follow these scent trails using specialized receptors on their antennae and mouthparts.
+Even subtle factors like lactic acid in sweat and the natural microbes on your skin can increase attraction.
+That is why some people seem to get bitten more than others.
+These insects use highly sensitive receptors on their antennae and mouthparts to follow scent trails directly to their target.